About

 Creating equitable outdoor experiences for youth and beyond

 As part of her commitment to life-long learning, Sarah researched and sought training in trauma-informed care and restorative justice practices while working at Whole Earth.
-She implemented new processes to resolve conflict and support student and staff needs based on this research.
+They implemented new processes to resolve conflict and support student and staff needs based on this research.
 Sarah also created and coordinated the Justice Talks program for Whole Earth staff to learn about justice issues in community and take action in their personal and professional lives.